 Yeah.

-Pretty much every a lot of the people you hear on the ACLJ and on our world uh make appearances, but it's packed with Governor Mike Huckabee does make uh an appearance in a very unexpected way.
+i'm in the movie but just very briefly my uh our brother's in it pretty much every a lot of the people you hear on the aclj and in our world yeah make appearances but it's packed with mike huckabee Governor Mike Huckabee does make an appearance in a very unexpected way.

-So I'd say keep your ears open for Governor Mike Huckabee's appearance, really funny.
+So I'd say keep your ears open for Governor Mike Huckabee's appearance.

-A lot of people, you know, just wanted to come in.
+A lot of people just wanted to come in.

-They they saw the script, they saw the story and said, This is important.
+They saw the story and said, this is important.

-Yeah, Jim Brewer from SNL, who you know from you know movies like Half Baked, or you maybe remember Goat Boy or any of those.
+Jim Brewer from SNL, who you know from movies like Half Baked or you maybe remember Goat Boy or any of those.

-Uh he has not done by his own decision a feature film like this in 15, 20 years.
+He has not done, by his own decision, a feature film like this in 15, 20 years.

-Not only is it hilarious, I think it's very funny.
+Not only is it hilarious, and I think it's very funny.

 I hope more people like you decide to make movies.